biocatchltd/yellowbox/docs/cookbook.rst

     When you need to pull multiple images, you can use the :func:`~containers.SafeContainerCreator` function to ensure that they are pulled and created safely.

-We'll also need to implement :class:`~sublasses.SingleContainerService`'s sing le abstract method :meth:`~sublasses.SingleContainerService.start`.
+We'll also need to implement :class:`~sublasses.SingleContainerService`'s single abstract method :meth:`~sublasses.SingleContainerService.start`.
 For now, we'll just delegate to ``super().start()``, which will automatically start the container.